jenniesun/biostats-blog/index.md

 To conclude, from a data visualization standpoint, it was fun to explore the Plotly library for this project.
 Since Plotly is based on Pandas, I was able to perform data transformation before plotting the result easily.
 There are so much more that you can do with this powerful library, and I look forward to exploring many more upcoming story telling opportunities using this visualization tool.

+The complete code can also be found in [this notebook](https://github.com/jenniesun/biostats-blog/blob/main/assignment3.ipynb).

 <hr/>